 Minimum Admission Requirements

 Test of Essential Academic Skills (TEAS) Score: Minimum overall score requirement is 80%.
-The School of Nursing will accept Version 5 and 6 (ATI TEAS) for Fall 2017 admission.
+The School of Nursing will accept Version 5 and 6 (ATI TEAS) for Fall 2018 admission.
 Please refer to the Admissions Criteria point ranking system for further details and policies regarding attempts and scoring.

 Cumulative GPA: Minimum of 3.2

 - BIOL 261 – Human Physiology with Lab, 4 sem units (Minimum grade of B-)